kcrary/istari/docs/definitions.md

 the second reduction, though deceptively similar, is incorrect:

       length _ (cons a h t) --> succ (length a t) ;  (* incorrect *)

+The right-hand-side of a reduction should not contain an instance of the left-hand-side (even beneath a lambda).
+Such a reduction (if valid) *will* be accepted, but it will result in normalization looping.
+Since unification tries to avoid normalizing, the non-terminating behavior might not arise for some time, making its cause not obvious when it finally does.